Lars Aagaard: Energy policy

 Aagaard is a prominent debater within Danish energy policy, where he is described as a knowledgeable lobbyist who masters the political game.
 He has thus, among other things, participated in the debate on the costs of Denmark's green transition and about the Danish energy tax system.

 Position of trust

 Aagaard sits on the board of Velux Danmark and is deputy chairman of the board of the Technological Institute.
 He is a member of the energy fund's board and member of the board of Eurelectric - the energy industry's European umbrella organization.
 In 2017, he got a seat on the Environmental Economic Council, when Dansk Energi got an independent seat on the council.

-Private
+Personal life

 Lars Aagaard lives in Dragør and is the father of two girls.
 In his younger days he was active in Danish Social Liberal Party.